Toufool/AutoSplit/README.md

 - **Video Capture Device** (very slow, see below)
     Uses a Video Capture Device, like a webcam, virtual cam, or capture card.
     There are currently performance issues, but it might be more convenient.
-    It is not yet possible for us to display the device name.
     If you want to use this with OBS' Virtual Camera, use the [Virtualcam plugin](https://obsproject.com/forum/resources/obs-virtualcam.949/) instead.

 #### Show Live Similarity